lmanul/424/index.md

 ### Section 2.
 Applicability of By-Laws.

 The provisions of these By-Laws are applicable to the Property of the Condominium and to the use and occupancy thereof.
-The term "Proper- ty” as used herein shall include the land, the Building and all other improvements thereof (including the Units, the Common Elements and Limited Common Elements), owned in fee simple absolute, and all easements, rights and appurtenances belonging
+The term "Property” as used herein shall include the land, the Building and all other improvements thereof (including the Units, the Common Elements and Limited Common Elements), owned in fee simple absolute, and all easements, rights and appurtenances belonging